Snowplow accidents happen. They may be rare but they do happen.

 - Slippery or untreated roadways

 There are many causes for plow truck accidents.
 Some accidents are caused by the plow truck driver, but most are due to another driver’s error combined with road conditions.

 When the Plow is at Fault

-Plow truck drivers make mistakes just like any other motorist.
-Due to the weight of the plow the driver of the vehicle that collides with the plow truck often becomes seriously injured, if not killed.
+Plow truck drivers make mistakes just like any other motorist, but due to the weight of their vehicles and the equipment attached, the vehicle that collides with the plow truck often becomes seriously injured, if not killed.
 Although motorists are most often at fault for accidents involving snow plow vehicles, snow plow operators have been known to cause accidents for a variety of reasons, such as: